How to Hire Preschool Teachers for Your Program

 How to write a preschool teacher job description

-• Create a template.
-A job posting template will help you save time and ensure you don’t forget any important details each time you are hiring for a position.
-You need to be clear about what the job entails to help you find the right candidate and set them up for success.
+• Create a template: A job posting template saves time and ensures you include all important details.
+Being clear about the role helps you find the right candidate and sets them up for success.

-• Determine the job title.
-This is the formal title of the open position.
-Include any special requirements and level of experience in parentheses, if applicable.
+• Determine the job title: Use a formal, descriptive title.
+Include any special requirements, like experience level, in parentheses if applicable.

-• List the essential duties and responsibilities.
-This is the meat of your job description, where you’ll list all the day-to-day tasks and responsibilities of the position.
-Be as specific as possible so there’s no confusion about what the job entails.
-List these in bullet point form in order of importance.
+• List the essential duties and responsibilities: Detail all the day-to-day tasks of the position.
+Be specific to avoid confusion.
+List these in bullet points, ordered by importance.

-• Define the requirements and qualifications.
-State the education, training, skills, and experience of your ideal candidate.
-For example, clearly state that candidates must have a minimum of a bachelor's degree in early childhood education and at least two years of experience working in a preschool setting.
+• Define the requirements and qualifications: State the education, training, skills, and experience your ideal candidate should have.
+For example, clearly state if a bachelor's degree in early childhood education and two years of experience are required.

 Hiring decisions are some of the most important decisions you’ll make at your preschool program.
-Once you have a few top applicants, you'll be ready to move on to the interviewing and selection process.
+Once you have a few top applicants, it’s time to move on to the interviewing and selection process.

 Conduct thorough interviews and demo lessons

-During the interview process, conduct thorough interviews and consider including a demo lesson as part of the evaluation.
-This will allow you to assess the candidate's teaching abilities, classroom management skills, and their ability to engage with young children.
+During the interview, consider including a demo lesson as part of the evaluation.
+This allows you to assess a candidate's teaching style, classroom management skills, and ability to engage with young children.

 Assess soft skills and passion for early childhood education

-In addition to technical qualifications, pay attention to soft skills and the candidate's passion for early childhood education.
-Look for qualities such as patience, empathy, creativity, and a genuine enthusiasm for working with young children.
+In addition to technical qualifications, look for soft skills like patience, empathy, and creativity.
+A genuine enthusiasm for working with young children is crucial.

-Prioritize the safety and well-being of the children in your care by conducting thorough background checks on potential candidates.
-Although the requirements vary, most states require any person working with children to pass a criminal background check and provide fingerprints.
+Prioritize the safety of the children in your care by conducting thorough background checks.
+Most states require anyone working with children to pass a criminal background check and provide fingerprints.

-Verify their qualifications, employment history, and reach out to references to gain insights into their previous work performance and professionalism.
-Ask references about the candidate’s job duties, strengths, and any areas for improvement.
-This is an important step as it can confirm and reveal additional details about a candidate’s experience and give you valuable insight into the best ways to manage them.
+Verify qualifications and employment history.
+Reach out to references to gain insights into their past work performance.
+Ask about their job duties, strengths, and areas for improvement.
+This can confirm details about a candidate's experience and give you valuable insight into how to best manage them.

 90-day onboarding checklist for new preschool teachers

-In the first 30 days, schedule time to meet with your new employee to introduce them to your center’s values, mission, and vision, and share your expectations of their role.
-During this time, your new staff member will become more familiar with your policies and procedures.
-Consider assigning another staff member as a mentor or buddy so your new employee always has someone to go to with questions.
+Schedule time to introduce new employees to your program’s mission, vision, and values.
+Share your expectations for their role and help them become familiar with your policies and procedures.
+Consider assigning a mentor or buddy so your new employee always has someone to go to with questions.

-During the second month, your new employee will become more familiar with your daily routine, your business goals, and continue to align on the expectations for their role.
-As their supervisor, schedule time for regular check-ins, giving them feedback on what’s going well and identifying any areas of improvement.
-This can also be a great time to brainstorm any additional training areas, their career goals, and how you can support their professional development.
+During the second month, your new employee will become more familiar with the daily routine and your program’s goals.
+Schedule regular check-ins to provide feedback on what’s going well and identify areas for improvement.
+This is also a great time to discuss career goals and how you can support their professional development.

-By the end of 90 days, or their third month, your new employee will be more confident and fully aligned with their role and expectations.
-The onboarding process at this time involves acknowledging and rewarding their proactivity and contributions and working with them on solutions to any problems they are facing in their day-to-day work.
-Continue to check in on their progress and offer any additional training resources if necessary.
+By the end of the third month, your new employee should feel confident and fully aligned with their role.
+The onboarding process now involves acknowledging their contributions and working together on solutions to any challenges.
+Continue to check in on their progress and offer additional training resources if needed.

 Hiring preschool teachers FAQs